minnojs/minno-time/src/js/extensions/iat/README.md

 ####Category Layout
 When you define the categories, you have two methods to define how to display the titles of the categories at the top of the screen.

 By default the IATcomponent uses the simpleLayout scheme.
 The simpleLayout is simple to use, but it supports only text as the category label (title).
+[YBYB: INSERT CODE EXAMPLE HERE]

 If you use the **simpleLayout** then these are the settings you can use:
 * `title`: The category description to be displayed to the users, it must be text or a PIP 'word' object.
 * `titleColor`: Sets the color of the title text.
 * `titleSize`: Sets the font-size of the title.

-When using simpleLayout, make sure you copy the file layout.jst (ADD LINK) into your template folder.
-If you want to modify the IAT layout even further you can copy layout.jst and modify it in your folder.
+When using simpleLayout, make sure you copy the file layout.jst (ADD LINK) into your template folder [YBYB: or perhaps by default the player will use the layout.jst in the component's folder?].
+After that, open that file and see whether you want to modify anything.
 If you use simpleLayout then you can't use the `separator` property in order to change anything about the separator (it will always say "or", and will have a pre-defined color and font-size).

 The **classic layout** uses standard PIP media objects as titles for the categories.
 That means that you have more control over the type of title (e.g., it can an image), and its other properties (e.g., location).
+[YBYB: INSERT CODE EXAMPLE HERE]

 If you use the **classic layout** these are the settings you can use:
 * `title`: The category description to be displayed to the users, it can be any valid PIP media object.
 * `titleCss`: Is a jQuery css objects that is applied to the category title.